InsightRX/json2test/README.md

   /reference
 ```

-The the test folder, place your JSON files containing the test arguments to be speficified to a function you want to test.
+Inside the test folder, place JSON files containing the test arguments to be speficified for the functions you want to test.
 Make sure the JSON is valid, use e.g. [JSONlint](http://jsonlint.com/) to check.
 The JSON should be in the format of a named list of tests.
 The name of the JSON file should corresponds to the function to be tested, e.g. for `test/multiply.json`:

 ```
 {